dcpedit/teeshirt/plover-hid-steno/README.md

 brew install hidapi
 ```

-## Mac with ARM chip (M1, M2)
+## Macs with ARM chip (M1, M2)

-The ARM version of `hidapi` package will not work, so you will need to install the Intel (x86) version of Homebrew and hidapi.
+The ARM version of `hidapi` package will not work, so you will need to install the Intel (x86) version of Homebrew and hidapi  [(source)](https://gist.github.com/progrium/b286cd8c82ce0825b2eb3b0b3a0720a0).

 ```
 $ arch -x86_64 zsh